Ja'Marr Chase Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- In his one matchup against the Browns, Chase's 49 receiving yards total is 30.5 less than his over/under for Sunday's game (79.5).
+- Chase totaled 49 receiving yards in his one career matchup against the Browns, 2.5 fewer than his over/under for Sunday's game.

-- Chase did not have a touchdown catch in that contest against the Browns.
+- Chase did not have a touchdown catch in that game against the Browns.

 - This week Chase will face the NFL's fifth-ranked pass defense (223.5 yards allowed per game).